-Philosophy: Niobrara Public Schools believes that all students can behave appropriately within the school environment and that it is the District's responsibility to teach students appropriate behaviors and to guide them as they make choices, both in academic matters and in behavior matters.
-NPS also accepts the task of assisting students as they develop their ability to accept responsibility for the choices they make.
+Philosophy: Niobrara Public Schools believes that all students can behave appropriately within the school environment and that it is the District's responsibility to teach students appropriate behaviors and to accept responsibility for the choices they make.

 The Classroom: The classroom teacher is responsible for the behavior of all students in his/her classroom.
-Each teacher is responsible to reinforce positive behavior and reteach expectations as needed.
-Each classroom teacher will post a basic set of classroom expectations that should be followed in the classroom.
-An interpretation of these rules will be presented by each classroom teacher at the beginning of the year, and will be referred to as needed.
+Each teacher is responsible for reinforcing positive behavior and reteaching expectations as needed.
+Classroom expectations will be posted in every classroom.